mlcommons/ck/platform/README.md

 The [Collective Knowledge Playground (CK)](https://x.cknowledge.org) is a free, open-source and technology-agnostic on-prem platform being developed by the [MLCommons taskforce on automation and reproducibility](https://cKnowledge.org/mlcommons-taskforce).

-Our goal is to help the community try, reproduce, optimize and compare any novel technology including new ML models and end-to-end AI applications across any rapidly evolving software, hardware and data(sets) in a fully automated way via collaborative challenges.
+Our goal is to let the community collaboratively benchmark, optimize and compare AI and ML Systems (or any other end-to-end application) in terms of cost, performance, power consumption, accuracy, size and other metrics via open and reproducible challenges.

 For example, [the community](https://access.cknowledge.org/playground/?action=contributors) has successfully used CK to run and reproduce [MLPerf inference](https://access.cknowledge.org/playground/?action=experiments&tags=mlperf-inference,v3.0,community-submission,open,edge,image-classification,singlestream)